Watch: Carrie Fisher Tributes Pour In As Fans, Friends And Family Remember Legendary Actress In Photos, Tweets And More [Video]

 — TODAY (@TODAYshow) December 28, 2016

-The hashtag #MayTheForceBeWithHer is trending on all social media networks like Facebook, Twitter and Instagram.
-Also, trending is #RIPCarrieFisher.
+The hashtag #MayTheForceBeWithHer is trending on all social media networks like Facebook, Twitter, and Instagram.
+Also trending is #RIPCarrieFisher.

 Carrie Fisher was just as famous for her feisty personality and outspoken sense of humor as she was for the Princess Leia role she originated.
 Carrie Fisher suffered a heart attack while on a United flight from London to L.A. as she was on a promotional tour for her new book The Princess Diarist.
 She passed away at the Ronald Reagan UCLA Medical Center in Los Angeles, California.